Get alerts of updates about «Quarantine and isolation»

 Quarantine hotels must provide play facilities and activities for resident children.

-- Quarantine hotels should provide facilites to enable children and adolescents to play and be active (helsedirektoratet.no)
+- Quarantine hotels should provide facilities to enable children and adolescents to play and be active (helsedirektoratet.no)

 People who come to Norway to perform work or assignments, and who can document that the employer makes a pre-approved place of residence available, are not obliged to stay in quarantine hotels.